rsocket/rsocket/FAQ.md

 #### Why are these different flow control approaches needed beyond what the transport layer offers?

+TCP Flow Control is designed to control the rate of bytes from the sender/reader based on the consuming rate of the remote side.
+With reactivesocket, the streams are multiplexed on the same transport connection, so having flow control at the reactivesocket level is actually mandatory.

 #### What are example use cases where ReactiveSocket flow control helps?

+Flow control help the application signal its capability to consume responses.
+This ensures that we never overflow any queue on the application layer.
+Relying on the TCP flow control doesn't work, because we multiplex the streams on the same connection.

 #### How does ReactiveSocket flow control behave?

+There's two type of flow control:
+- One is provided by the request-n semantics defined in reactive-stream (Please read the spec on the reactive-stream.org for exhaustive details).
+- The second is provided via the lease semantics define in the [Protocol section](https://github.com/ReactiveSocket/reactivesocket/blob/master/Protocol.md#lease-semantics).

 #### How does ReactiveSocket benefit a client-side load balancer in a data center?

+Each reactivesocket provides an avaibility number representing abstractly its capacity to send traffic.
+For instance, when a client doesn't have a valid lease, it exposes a "0.0" availability indicating that it can't send any traffic.
+This extra piece of information, in combination with any loadbalancing strategy already used, give more information to the client to make smarter decision.

 #### Why is multiplexing more efficient?